 Have you ever bought or sold real estate and found yourself in the midst of unnecessary drama?
 The stressful process can take its toll on you emotionally if you let it.
+Not only that the stress can cause you to react in a way that can jeopardize the transaction.

 Whether you are the seller or buyer of real estate, there are certain guidelines you should follow to keep the experience positive and prevent legal issues later.
 It may be your first time shopping for a home, but it’s not the first time you’ve had social interaction.
 If in doubt, rely on basic etiquette rules, but it’s always a good idea to brush up on what is expected during the process.